svrnm/apm-rum-sample/README.md

 > [!NOTE]
 >
+> To find out which dependencies you need, you can install `opentelemetry-distro` first and then run `opentelemetry-bootstrap -a requirements`, e.g:
+>
+> ```
+> cd products
+> python3 -m venv .env
+> source .venv/bin/activate
+> pip3 install -r requirements.txt
+> pip3 install opentelemetry-distro
+> opentelemetry-bootstrap -a requirements
+>
+> The returned list is a collection of instrumentation libraries for all the dependencies used in the application.

+> [!NOTE]
+>
 > By installing `opentelemetry-exporter-otlp-proto-http` instead of `opentelemetry-exporter-otlp` we skip the installation of gRPC which requires a C++ compiler to be present on the used container image.